 Be intentional with your networking, and even everyday interactions.
 Each one leaves an impression.
 What impression do you WANT to leave?
 This comes down to decisions about how you dress, your body language, the types of things you talk about, questions you ask, and how you treat people.
 You never know who you are going to cross paths with, or who you might end up working with (or for!), so think about how you want to be remembered.
 People tend to want to work with people they like so I generally believe that if you are just a nice human things will go well for you.

 4. Know who your champions are and utilize them

 Most of us work pretty darn hard and all of us have different measures for success.
 It can be hard to promote ourselves and share pieces of our lives that make us feel vulnerable to judgment.
 That said, it is important for people to know what you are capable of and for you to push past the discomfort that can come with self-promotion.
 Identifying the barriers that stop you from sharing your success and self can help you overcome them.
-In the same vein, reframing the vision of what sales looks like can be powerful in clarifying and creating a strategy to share your awesomeness.
-You can use this worksheet to get started.
+In the same vein, reframing the vision of what sales look like can be powerful in clarifying and creating a strategy to share your awesomeness.
 Finally, utilizing the champions in your circle, and being a champion back, will help raise awareness around all the neat things that you and the people you know are doing.